-Although she has no direct Scottish roots, 44 year old Andi has been piping for the last 15 years.
-She has since travelled across USA playing with various pipe bands, and currently plays with the Kansas City St Andrews Pipes and Drums.
+Although she has no direct Scottish roots, Andi, 44, has been piping for the 15 years.
+She has travelled across USA playing with various pipe bands, and currently plays with the Kansas City St Andrews Pipes and Drums.

 She wanted to donate her bagpipes – her first set – in order to give children in Scotland the chance to share the same opportunities and pleasures of playing the pipes that she has experienced.